 Easy and delicious midweek supper for the entire family.
 Smoky flavours from paprika and chorizo married nicely with sweet tasting prawns.
 This super quick version of paella will become your go to recipe.

-This recipe for Easy Prawn & Chorizo Cheat’s Paella was the second recipe I have posted on my blog back in March 2017!
+This recipe for Easy Prawn & Chorizo Cheat's Paella was the second recipe I have posted on my blog back in March 2017!
 I have meant to update the post and photos for a while now and despite me cooking it for us on regular basis I have not managed it until now!
-I hope you’ll find it as appealing and easy as I do and it will become one of your favourite midweek dinners too!
+Now that I've finally done it, I hope you'll find it as appealing and easy as I do and it will become one of your favourite midweek dinners too!

 I do love Spanish food and paella must be one of my very favourite dishes!
 It is also my favourite dish for entertaining as it has got a wow factor and everybody loves it!
 When I make "proper" paella as opposed to this quick cheat's version, I use not only chorizo and prawns but also the entire chicken (portioned), perhaps some other seafood and of course saffron!
 I do love the rich flavour and the colour it gives to the rice.
 As delicious as it is, it does require a bit of time and attention.
 This simplified version is much quicker, cheaper and definitely less faffy yet still delivers on flavour!